TaraMcDaniel/Time-Series-Homework/README.md

+Below are answers to the questions related to this assignment.

 Question: Did the Google search traffic increase during the month that MercadoLibre released its financial results?
 Answer: # Google search traffice increased during the month MercadoLibre released its financial results.